-- home will move the cursor to the beginning of a track. - end will move the cursor to the end of a track. - shift+home will move the left cursor of the selected region to the beginning of a track.
-If no region is selected, this will select a region from the cursor to the beginning of a track. - shift+end will move the right cursor to the end of a track.
-If no region is selected, this will select a region from the cursor to the end of a track. - This button zooms out horizontally to display a larger area of the audio.
-Zoom focus will be on audio cursor.
-You can also zoom with the mouse wheel, which focuses on the mouse cursor. - This button zooms in horizontally to display a smaller area of the audio.
-Zoom focus will be on audio cursor.
-You can also zoom with the mouse wheel, which focuses on the mouse cursor.
+- home moves the cursor to the beginning of a track. - end moves the cursor to the end of a track. - shift+home moves the left cursor of the selected region to the beginning of a track.
+If no region is selected, this will select a region from the cursor to the beginning of a track. - shift+end moves the right cursor to the end of a track.
+If no region is selected, this will select a region from the cursor to the end of a track. - command+A selects the whole track. - command+C copies the selected region of audio to the clipboard. - command+X cuts the selected region of audio.